 We have an effective shelf registration statement on Form S-3 (the "Registration Statement") to offer and sell from time to time various securities with a maximum offering price of \$300.0 million.
-Under the Registration Statement, we have established an at the market common stock offering program (the "ATM Program") to sell shares of our common stock having an aggregate offering price of up to \$30.0 million.
-During March 2016, we issued and sold 150,000 shares of our common stock under the ATM Program and received net proceeds of approximately \$3.5 million.
-At March 31, 2016, we have issued and sold 495,760 shares of our common stock under the ATM Program and, subject to the terms and conditions of the ATM Program, have the ability to sell an additional \$16.7 million aggregate offering price of shares of our common stock under the ATM Program.
+Under the Registration Statement, we had an at the market common stock offering program (the "ATM Program") to sell shares of our common stock having an aggregate offering price of up to \$30.0 million.
+During the three months ended June 30, 2016, we completed the ATM Program and issued and sold 593,554 shares of our common stock under the ATM Program and received net proceeds of approximately \$16.3 million.
+During the six months ended June 30, 2016, we issued and sold 743,554 shares of our common stock under the ATM Program and received net proceeds of approximately \$19.8 million.
+During the life of the ATM Program, we issued and sold a total of 1,089,314 shares of our common stock under the ATM Program and received net proceeds of approximately \$29.4 million.